EOSIO/eos/EXCHANGE_README.md

 ```

 You only need to replay once, subsequent runs of nodeos should not use the replay flag or
-your startup times will be unnecessiarlly log.
+your startup times will be unnecessiarlly long.

 Accepting Deposits